wh1ter0seunm4skedX/diagnostic-tool/README.md

 - Add cross-platform log parsing for easier comparison.
 - Create a web-based dashboard for log visualization.
 - Extend the tool to include Linux diagnostics.
+- Automate running advanced diagnostics as part of the main scripts.
+- Add alerts for critical findings in logs.